-The PTZ panel lets you control the movement of the camera (see page 99) as well as call up pre-existing presets (see page 99).
+The PTZ panel lets you control the movement of the camera (see below) as well as call up pre-existing presets.

-The user will need permission to use the PTZ control panel (see page 22).
-Although you can modify display, OSD and video/audio settings from the General Control panel, you have greater control of these settings from the Configuration > Image menu.
+The user will need permission to use the PTZ control panel (see page 23).
+Although you can modify the display, OSD, and video/audio settings from the General Control panel, you have greater control of these settings from the Configuration > Image menu.